balazskreith/hamok-ts/docs/index.md

 - `commit`: Emitted when a commit occurs.
 - `heartbeat`: Emitted during heartbeats.
 - `error`: Emitted when an error occurs.
-- `hello-notification`: Emitted when a hello notification is received.
 - `no-heartbeat-from`: Emitted when no heartbeat is received from a peer.